ministryofjustice/itpolicycontent/content/security/security-breach-matrix.md

 ## Other factors to consider

-In a hot desking environment, it might be difficult to confirm who was responsible for a breach.
-It might be argued that someone else was using the space, and so caused the breach.
-In practice, the individual involved will have the opportunity to explain the situation, highlighting any mitigating factors.
+In a hotdesk environment, it might be difficult to work out who was responsible for a breach.
+For example, anyone might use the space, and so cause the breach.
+In practice, the individual involved has the opportunity to explain the situation.
+They can highlight mitigating factors.
 Each instance is considered on a case-by-case basis.
-The key message here is that if a staff member is known to adhere robustly to a clear desk policy and where a system is in place to ensure all photocopiers, printers etc are cleared at the end of the day, this clearly strengthens any argument that they themselves did not leave classified information unsecure.

-Will line managers be penalised if their staff continue to breach security?
-If so, under what circumstances?
+Two aspects can help as mitigations:

+- staff always follow the clear desk policy
+- all output devices such as copiers are cleared at the end of each day

+These aspects help prevent accusations of leaving classified information insecure.

-All staff are personally responsible for security, but managers will be expected to monitor their staff’s approach and adherence and to take action where appropriate: whether they have done this will be part of any breach investigation.
-Certainly, if there were a number of breaches by more than one person in one area then Home Office Security would want to explore the efforts made by managers and might decide to escalate their findings if they were seriously concerned.
+Everyone is personally responsible for security.
+Line managers check their staff's approach and adherence.
+They then take action where appropriate.
+Looking at the actions taken is part of any breach investigation.
+If there are many breaches by more than one person in an area then MOJ Security would investigate.
+This would include reviewing manager actions, and escalating where appropriate.

-All breaches are investigated on a case by case basis.
-If an individual cannot be identified as being responsible for the breach, but a business area is, Home Office Security will expect the Head of Unit to take responsibility for the breach.
-They are ultimately responsible for ensuring the information held by their team is appropriately handled.
+In some cases, it might not be possible to identify who is responsible for a breach.
+The Head of the unit or business area will have to take responsibility.
+This is because they are responsible for ensuring the information held by their team is handled appropriately.

-What support will be available for those who may be suffering from stress or a medical condition that may have contributed to a momentary oversight and/or a more serious security breach?

-We recognise that even the most security conscious staff can make mistakes and that concentration can be affected by a range of factors.
-There are specific HR procedures that will have to be followed in all cases where serious breaches occur.
-Staff members will obviously have the opportunity to put forward any mitigating factors during this process.
-Each case will be considered on its individual merits.
+Even the most security conscious staff can make mistakes.
+Concentration can be affected by a range of factors.
+There are specific HR procedures to follow in all cases where serious breaches occur.
+Individuals have the opportunity to put forward any mitigating factors during this process.
+Each case is considered on its individual merits.

-For further advice on applying this guidance and dealing with a security/information breach please contact Home Office Security at
+For further advice on applying this guidance and dealing with a security or information breach, contact [MOJ Security](https://intranet.justice.gov.uk/guidance/security/).

-HOsecurityenquiries@homeoffice.gsi.gov.uk

-Annex A

-Some information which was previously marked CONFIDENTIAL under the Government Protective Marking Scheme (GPMS) converges into the new SECRET classification under the Government Security Classifications (GSC).

-The current IT infrastructure does not provide the appropriate level of protection to defend against the threat profile for GSC SECRET.
-Therefore, whilst a new SECRET system is being developed to address this capability gap, the use of GPMS CONFIDENTIAL has remained as an interim measure.

-To remain consistent and ensure staff are treated fairly and to the same standards, any breaches involving information at interim CONFIDENTIAL will be scored the same as legacy information using the breach matrix.
-Under GSC this information would fall into the SECRET tier and therefore should be scored as SECRET.
-Any information which does not meet the threshold for SECRET is now OFFICIAL and should be treated as such.

-Annex B

-Accessible version of the security breach matrix

-Care and precautions taken to avoid loss / compromise = Carelessness which could have been avoided had guidance been followed Security classification and impact of breach = Official Breach score = 1

-Care and precautions taken to avoid loss / compromise = High degree of carelessness shown, bordering on recklessness Security classification and impact of breach = Official Breach score = 2

-Care and precautions taken to avoid loss / compromise = Almost total lack of care; high degree of negligence and / or recklessness
-Security classification and impact of breach = Official Breach score = 3

-Care and precautions taken to avoid loss / compromise = Total lack of care; gross negligence; deliberate reckless behaviour Security classification and impact of breach = Official Breach score = 5

-Care and precautions taken to avoid loss / compromise = Carelessness which could have been avoided had guidance been followed Security classification and impact of breach = Secret Breach score = 4

-Care and precautions taken to avoid loss / compromise = High degree of carelessness shown, bordering on recklessness Security classification and impact of breach = Secret Breach score = 6

-Care and precautions taken to avoid loss / compromise = Almost total lack of care; high degree of negligence and / or recklessness
-Security classification and impact of breach = Secret Breach score = 7

-Care and precautions taken to avoid loss / compromise = Total lack of care; gross negligence; deliberate reckless behaviour Security classification and impact of breach = Secret Breach score = 9

-Care and precautions taken to avoid loss / compromise = Carelessness which could have been avoided had guidance been followed Security classification and impact of breach = Top Secret and Strap (in the event of a breach involving STRAP material the Corporate Security STRAPSO team must be contacted
-Breach score = 8

-Care and precautions taken to avoid loss / compromise = High degree of carelessness shown, bordering on recklessness Security classification and impact of breach = Top Secret and Strap (in the event of a breach involving STRAP material the Corporate Security STRAPSO team must be contacted
-Breach score = 10

-Care and precautions taken to avoid loss / compromise = Almost total lack of care; high degree of negligence and / or recklessness
-Security classification and impact of breach = Top Secret and Strap (in the event of a breach involving STRAP material the Corporate Security STRAPSO team must be contacted
-Breach score = 11

-Care and precautions taken to avoid loss / compromise = Total lack of care; gross negligence; deliberate reckless behaviour Security classification and impact of breach = Top Secret and Strap (in the event of a breach involving STRAP material the Corporate Security STRAPSO team must be contacted
-Breach score = 12

 ---

 <table>
-<tr><td colspan='4'>This document is dated August 2018.
+<tr><td colspan='4'>This document is dated September 2018.
 <p>
 To provide feedback on this document, please contact us: <a href="mailto:itpolicycontent+security-breach-matrix@digital.justice.gov.uk?subject=security-breach-matrix">itpolicycontent@digital.justice.gov.uk</a>, or click one of the following icons.</p></td></tr>
 <tr>